sponiro/gradle-hadoop-plugin/README.md

 # Gradle Hadoop Plugin

 A gradle plugin much like the core application plugin of gradle but tailored for use with hadoop.
-As of now it's only purpose is to create startup scripts with dependencies in the right place.
+As of now its only purpose is to create startup scripts with dependencies in the right place.

 ## Usage
 For the moment you have to checkout the plugin and do a `gradle install` to install it into your local maven repository.
 Make it available to your script: